parallaxinc/propgcc/gcc/gcc/config/propeller/propeller.md

 ;; this is rather funky, because it has to be able to handle memory ;; operands due to the way reload works
+;; this is simplified by our having the __TMP0 register available ;; that isn't allocable by the compiler

 (define_insn "djnz"
   [(set (pc)
         (if_then_else